-Your best bet is to seek out businesses that are certified or verified by a reputable third party, like the Rainforest Alliance.
+Your best bet is to seek out businesses that are certified by a reputable third party, like the Rainforest Alliance.

 Many sustainably managed lodges, hotels and Bed & Breakfasts also have very high standards for quality and luxury.
 They bring nature and culture within your reach, while still assuring a high level of comfort.

 Certified tours and accommodations come in a range of prices, depending on the level of comfort and convenience you desire